 Navajo Children born at the turn of the 20th century grew up in small close knit farming communities whose livelihood depended on livestock and what they could produce from the soil.

 Chester Nez’s family were sheep farmers during the 1920s and 30s in Chi Chil Tah, New Mexico.
-His mother died when he was very young but like other young Navajos he was able to lean on a very close family unit, his grandparents and aunts and uncles, on the reservation.
+His mother died when he was very young but like other young Navajos he was able to lean on the family unit; his grandparents and aunts and uncles, on the reservation.
 There he grew up helping tend a flock of over 1,000 animals.

-It was a hard life in a hard country, especially in the winter when the snow banked up to a man’s waist, and the only water had to collected by hand in barrels.
-Conditions weren’t helped by the empty promises made by the Bureau of Indian Affairs, to improve housing and living standards.
-Chester philosophically remembered a humble, honest, rough life but figured it was something he had to go through.
-He wasn’t alone, Joe Vandenver Sr. Who was raised in traditional Navajo ways, was toughened from birth to face hardships positively.
-To the extent that his father would throw his children naked into deep snow in order to help them endure in the long run.
+It was a hard life in a hard country, especially in winter, when the snow banked up to a man’s waist, and the only water had to collected by hand in barrels.
+Conditions weren’t helped by the empty promises made by the Bureau of Indian Affairs to improve housing and living standards.
+Chester philosophically remembered a humble, honest, rough life but figured it was something that he had to go through.
+He wasn’t alone, Joe Vandenver Sr. Who was raised in a traditional Navajo way, was toughened from birth to face hardships positively.
+To the extent that his father would throw his children naked into deep snow in order to help them endure the cold in the long run.

 Traditional tribal values remained important to the Navajo.
 Whose tribal structure was based on a number of individual clans.
-They were so remote from the rest of the United States that it was relatively easy to maintain a sense of separate culture within communities.
+They were so remote from the rest of the United States that it was relatively easy to maintain a sense of a separate culture within communities.
 Samuel Tom Holliday had been born in monument valley, he was raised by his parents, his mother taught her children about the natural world and made sure they grew up fit and strong.
 Until he was 12 he had never heard an English voice.
 He was raised on stories about the cruelty of the White man during the long walk, from his grandmother, whose mother died in the ordeal.
-These stories affected deeply and were all too common.
+These stories affected him deeply and were all too common.

 Bill Toledo was an all round strong man.
-Like most other children he was inducted into the life of a sheep herder at a young age, no more than 5 years old.
+Like most other children he was inducted into the life of a sheep herder at a young age, (no more than 5 years old).
 Yet he did dream of the world outside the closed Navajo community.
 Once he watched a plane soar overhead and wondered what it would be like to be up that high, like a bird.
 He would look out towards mount Taylor and wonder what was on the other side.